jbjord/pse-test-media/README.md

    - `"temporal_color"` - \[String] path to the time-and-color pattern (CSV).

-By default video generation files override values in the video configuration file, but this can be changed with the option `--precedence=config`.
+By default, video generation files override values in the video configuration file, but this can be changed with the option `--precedence=config`.

 ### Video configuration file (JSON)
 The video configuration file `./video_config.json` defines the parameters that should be used across many videos.